gitlabhq/gitlabhq/doc/ci/api/builds.md

 ### Incremental build trace update

 Using this method you need to send trace content as a request body.
-You need also to provide the `Content-Range` header with a range of sent trace part.
-Note, that you need to send parts in a proper order, so the begining of the part must starts just after the end of the previous part.
-If you will mess the parts, then GitLab CI AIP will return `416 Range Not Satisfiable` response with a header `Range: 0-X`, where `X` is the current trace length.
+You also need to provide the `Content-Range` header with a range of sent trace part.
+Note that you need to send parts in the proper order, so the begining of the part must start just after the end of the previous part.
+If you provide the wrong part, then GitLab CI API will return `416 Range Not Satisfiable` response with a header `Range: 0-X`, where `X` is the current trace length.

-For example: if you receive `Range: 0-11` in the response, then your next part must contains `Content-Range: 11-...` header and a trace part covered by this range.
+For example, if you receive `Range: 0-11` in the response, then your next part must contain a `Content-Range: 11-...` header and a trace part covered by this range.

 For a valid update API will return `202` response with: